DISH Network Review

 DISH Network’s main competitor for satellite TV, DIRECTV offers six packages ranging from $50 to $125 per month.
-All packages come with free installation and no monthly equipment fees for your first two rooms.
+All packages include standard installation and no monthly equipment fees for your first two rooms.
 There’s also no DVR monthly service fee, which is uncommon.
 However, your prices will go up after the first year.
-DIRECTV offers some exclusive options you can’t find elsewhere, like the NFL Sunday Ticket, but it can’t compete with DISH when it comes to DVR.
+DIRECTV offers some exclusive options you can’t find elsewhere, like the NFL SUNDAY TICKET, but it can’t compete with DISH when it comes to DVR.
 DIRECTV’s most advanced model can only record eight shows at once and store 200 hours of HD programming, although this should still be plenty for most people.

 Comcast XFINITY offers eight cable TV packages ranging from $13 to $100 per month.
 You only have to sign a one-year contract and your price is locked in for that year.
 Comcast also offers double and triple play bundles for those who are interested in adding internet or home phone service.
 XFINITY is one of the few cable providers that offers Internet+Voice bundles for those who prefer not to sign up for a traditional TV subscription.

-Currently the only provider to offer 100% fiber-optic digital television, Verizon FiOS offers crisper quality and faster download speeds than traditional cable.
+Verizon FiOS offers a 100 percent digital fiber-optic connection, offering crisp video quality and fast download speeds.
 And, unlike DISH Network and DIRECTV, the service is impervious to storms, since it’s not satellite-based.
 Unfortunately, it’s only available in 13 states.
 Its Premium Service plan can record up to 12 shows simultaneously and store more than 200 hours of programming.
 The standard FiOS TV and DVR options are similar to a standard cable package anywhere else, including similar channels and interface.

 Cheaper (or Free!)
 Alternatives